Social clustering reinforces external influence on the majority opinion model

 \section{Introduction}

-Statistical physics offers helpful tools to study social systems involving collective and emergent phenomena~\cite{stauffer_introduction_2004, castellano_statistical_2009, contucci_statistical_2020, stewart_development_1950, ball_critical_2005}.
-In particular, physical models have been used to explore and understand the collective behaviour of opinions in society \cite{xia_opinion_2011, schweitzer_sociophysics_2018}.
+Statistical physics offers helpful tools to study social systems involving collective and emergent phenomena~\cite{galam_application_1999,stauffer_introduction_2004, castellano_statistical_2009, contucci_statistical_2020, stewart_development_1950, ball_critical_2005}.
+In particular, physical models have been used to explore and understand the collective behaviour of opinions in society \cite{galam_sociophysics_1982,xia_opinion_2011, schweitzer_sociophysics_2018}.
 Supporting the idea that human behaviour is not wholly unpredictable \cite{song_limits_2010}.
-Given the universality in order-disorder transitions, it is appropriate to use physics-based models to investigate large-scale regularities as collective effects.
+Given the universality in order-disorder transitions, using physics-based models to investigate large-scale regularities as collective effects is appropriate.
 Models composed of adaptive agents have been effective at describing complex social behaviour \cite{Arthur,granovetter_threshold_1978, axelrod_evolution_2003}.
-The rules and constraints of those models, for example, threshold imitation or homophily \cite{birds}, should be informed by psychology and social science.
+The rules and constraints of those models (for example, threshold imitation or homophily \cite{birds}) are informed by psychology and social science.
 Opinion dynamics is a multidisciplinary field built on early sociological observations that people tend to conform to each other's behaviours and opinions.
 This led to questions about collective behaviour and inspired early models in sociology and economics, such as the Schelling model \cite{schelling_dynamic_1971} and Axelrod's cultural dissemination model \cite{axelrod}.
 Behaviour and opinions can only spread when there is interaction, implying the importance of the structure of the underlying contact networks \cite{strogatz_exploring_2001}.